bowenyi-umich/bowenyi-umich.github.io/_pages/research.md

 display_categories:
 horizontal: false
 ---
 My research combines Natural Language Processing (NLP) and Computational Social Science together to understand social patterns and human behavior.
-You can find many of my cool research projects below (Last update: Jan 2, 2024):
+You can find many of my cool research projects below.
+The last update was on Jan 2, 2024.
+Please feel free to email me for questions on most up-to-date research:
 <!-- pages/projects.md -->
 <div class="projects">
 {%- if site.enable_project_categories and page.display_categories %}